Or3stis/apparatus/docs/docs.md

 1. **vulnerability validation** button: checks whether vulnerabilities are mitigated by a mechanism.
 1. **vulnerability identification** button:

-To **edit a node**, you can right click on it and a form will be created.
-When adding a node components, the attributes of the node concept based on the modeling language will be added as well.
+To **edit a node**, you can right click on it, and a form will be created.
+When adding a node component, the attributes of the node concept based on the modeling language will be added as well.
 However, the values of the attributes will be empty.

 ## Generate graphs from `pcapng` files [Experimental feature]

 ASTo can generate graphs using `pcapng` files as an input.
-This option is only available from the implementation phase menu. t uses `tcpdump` to create a `txt` with the current timestamp and then uses the `txt` to create the `js` file of the graph.
+This option is only available from the implementation phase menu.
+ASTo uses `tcpdump` to create a `txt` with the current timestamp and then uses the `txt` to create the `js` file of the graph.
 The `txt` file is created for debugging purposes and will be deprecated in later commits.
 The generated files are stored in the `graphs/implementation` directory.
 Tcpdump is installed by default on Unix based systems.
 If `tcpdump` is not installed in your system, you will get an error message.

-This feature is still experimental and has few issues.
+This feature is still experimental and has a few issues.

 1. Depending on the `pcapng` file, the rendered graph might have some duplicate connections.
 This is because the `txt` file holds information from incoming and outgoing traffic.
 That means that a source node will send data to a target node and the target node will send data back to the source node.
 That results in having the same connection twice but with opposing origins, something like this: `src ➞ trg` and `trg ➞ src`.
-I have some filtering mechanisms to prevent the duplicates but they are not perfect.
+I have some filtering mechanisms to prevent the duplicates, but they are not perfect.
 1. IPs that have more than one services running are rendered as separate nodes instead of a single node.
 That may be useful for some use case but is not compliant with the Apparatus framework.
 Apparatus uses the concept of 'application' to express services and software running on a device.
 The aim is to render every detected IP a device node and their services as application nodes.
 1. ASTo uses `commonPorts.js` to pair identified ports with common services.
 For example, port 80 is commonly associated with HTTP and port 22 with SSH.
 The `commonPorts.js` is still under development.
 If you find a wrongly identified port, please open an issue.